Louis-François de Rohan-Chabot: Early life

 Rohan-Chabot was born in Paris on 29 February 1788.
 He was the eldest son of Alexandre-Louis-Auguste de Rohan-Chabot and Anne Louise Élisabeth de Montmorency (1771–1828).
 Among his younger siblings were Fernand de Rohan-Chabot, Adélaïde de Rohan-Chabot (who married Aimé Charles de Gontaut-Biron, Marquis de Saint-Blancard), Marie-Charlotte-Léontine de Rohan-Chabot (who married Antoine de Lambertye, Marquis of Gerbéviller), Anne-Louise-Emma-Zoë-Clementine de Rohan-Chabot (who married Count Joseph d'Estourmel), and Louis Charles Philippe Henri de Rohan-Chabot (who married Marie-Caroline de Biencourt).

 His paternal grandparents were Louis Antoine de Rohan-Chabot and his first wife, Élisabeth Louise de La Rochefoucauld.
 His maternal grandparents were Anne Léon de Montmorency, Duke of Montmorency and Charlotte-Françoise de Montmorency-Luxembourg, suo jure 4th Duchess of Montmorency (granddaughter of Charles II de Montmorency-Luxembourg).
 His grandmother was sister to Anne Charles François de Montmorency, 5th Duke of Montmorency.

 Career

-He served as chamberlain of the French emperor, Napoléon I Bonaparte, in 1809, which he occupied until the emperor's exile in 1814.
+He served as chamberlain of the French emperor, Napoleon I Bonaparte, in 1809, which he occupied until the emperor's exile in 1814.
 As the eldest son and heir apparent, he was styled Prince of Leon.
 Upon the death of his father in 1816, he became the 8th Duke of Rohan, and Count of Porhoët in 1816, and inherited the family seat, the Château de Josselin, which had been damaged during the Revolution.
 At the insistence of Caroline, Duchess of Berry, he restored the château in 1822.